robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Needs the full address and postcode as appears on page https://www.chichester.gov.uk/checkyourbinday
+Note: Needs the full address and postcode as it appears on [this page](https://www.chichester.gov.uk/checkyourbinday).

 ---